cziem/100-days-of-code-fayvor/log.md

 **Thoughts**: I never like using `localStorage` to save `jwt` and thus I had to find an answer to this security risk

 **Link to work**: [Don't do this...](https://dev.to/rdegges/please-stop-using-local-storage-1i04)

+### Day45 September 23, Sunday

+**Today's Work**: There has not been light since I returned from church.
+I just have to read coding articles online with my phone.

+**Thoughts**: It's pretty damming that these power holding companies here are so callous and heartless.

+**Lint to work**: There's actually none.
+Been reading a cross section of materials